-Keyworking Therapy from Verve Health Rehab Clinics, UK
+Keyworking Therapy from Verve Healthcare Rehab Clinics, UK

 Our affordable stylish rehab clinics then assign a dedicated recovery and clinical team specific to your case.
 Once done, they will create a person-centred treatment plan based on your own input.
 This will combine our tried and tested therapies with a range of workshops, sessions, and classes, all of which are designed to improve your recovery experience.
 We are a therapeutic community at our heart, providing the best possible high quality care for each person who asks us for help.
 We will go out of our way to make your recuperation peaceful, serene, and smooth.
 We even provide excellent aftercare programs to make your transition back into normal life as simplistic as possible.

 But we can’t do any of this for you, if you don’t call us and ask for help.
-Our number is 0203 955 7703, but you can also visit our contact us and our admissions pages to get started.
+Our number is 0203 955 7703, but you can also visit our contact us to get started.
 We can’t wait to meet you!
 We have made up a guest room with soft, warm sheets, just for you.

 A huge part of any recovery lies in the therapies given.
 One of the most vital tools used in the treatment given at any good rehab centre is psychotherapy.
 But what is psychotherapy and why does it work to combat such a wide range of conditions?
 Let’s find out.